rht-labs/infographic/README.md

 - `/internal.html`: The "internal" version of infographic.
 Clicking the "build" button kicks off an Ansible job.
 - `/stack`: The node.js API that the front end hits when the user clicks the "build" button.
 This API passes the request on to Ansible.

+## Icon conventions

+- `[tool].png` - Full-color image, 300px wide, left-aligned.
+Shown on main page.
+- `[tool]-print.png` - Full-color image, 525px wide, centered.
+Shown on the printable "my technology stack" page if the tool is selected.
+- `[tool]-print-gray.png` - Grayscale image, 525px wide, centered, about 25% opacity.
+Shown on the printable "my technology stack" page if the tool is _not_ selected.

 ## Configuration
 Configuration of the running application is accomplished using environment variables.
 The configuration options are listed below:

 * INFOGRAPHIC_HTTP_PORT